Celso Thomas Castilho

 - Methods and Practice of History (undergraduate)

 Celso Thomas Castilho was born in São Paulo, Brazil, and raised in Los Angeles, California.
-He obtained an MA in Latin American Studies from UCLA, before completing the PhD at UC Berkeley, where he also studied as an undergraduate.
+He earned a BA in history at UC Berkeley, an MA in Latin American Studies at UCLA, and returned to Berkeley to complete a doctorate in history.